centreon/centreon-documentation/versioned_docs/version-23.04/health/centreon-agent.md

 logrotate /etc/logrotate.d/centreon-agent
 ```

-## Testing the Agent
+## Testing Helios

-### Testing the centreon-agent Service
+### Testing the centreon-agent service

-At this stage, the **centreon-agent** Service should be running and set to launch at system start.
+At this stage, the **centreon-agent** service should be running and set to launch at system start.
 The following command checks that the service has been correctly configured:

 ```